Washington Capitals at Toronto Maple Leafs (128, 5.5)

 Leaking a little Oil

 Edmonton, a tremendous early-season surprise, has dropped off a bit.
 The Oilers have lost four straight and have five defeats overall in November.

 Their defense and goaltending, impressive in October, has been a bit off this month, as Edmonton has allowed 20 goals during this skid.

 Goaltender Nikolai Khabibulin still has impressive statistics -- a .937 save percentage and a 1.74 GAA.
 But he has lost his last three starts and doubt appears to have crept in.
-Barker out

 On Nov.
 10, at Boston, Edmonton defenseman Cam Barker had the best game of his season.
 He fired six shots on net and had one block in a 6-3 loss.